antonk52/webdevandstuff/wiki/typescript-assertions.md

 # Typescript assertions

-The below implies that you've already read the [type assertions](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) section in typescript documentation.
+The below implies that you have already read the [type assertions](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) section in typescript documentation.

 ## List of content